fcying/gen_clang_conf.vim/README.md

 * `:GenClangConf`

-    gen `.clang` in scm dir, it will join all folders with contain (`c`, `cpp`, `h`) file
+    gen `.clang` in scm dir, it will join all folders with contain (`c`, `cpp`, `h`) file if not found scm dir, gen `.clang` in current dir.

 * `:EditClangExt`